-African American Family Commission was established by Public Act 093-0867 to assist various state agencies to improve and expand existing human services and educational and community development programs for African Americans.
+African American Family Commission was established by Public Act 093-0867 to assist various state agencies to

 This will be accomplished by: